 Understanding Fascia and Dynamic Fascial Response™

 The movements of fascia are purely chaotic yet completely organized.
-“The fascial continuum is like a flock of birds flying together without a predetermined logic and maintaining their individuality at the same time” 1Bruno Bordoni,Fabiola Marelli,Bruno Morabito,Beatrice Sacconi / The indeterminable resilience of the fascial system / Journal of Integrative Medicine 2017
+It has been poetically described by a group of Italian osteopaths “The fascial continuum is like a flock of birds flying together without a predetermined logic and maintaining their individuality at the same time” Leave it to the Italians to find such beautiful words to describe fascia!

 This magical web of fibrous material, filled with hydration, has a fractal, icosahedronal architecture (Photo below).
 Ease of movement is achieved as long as the hollow fascial fibers are well hydrated and nourished by the ground substance in the extracellular matrix (the stuff around the cells that absorb water).